Cycle along Europe's most beautiful canal - A UNESCO World Heritage Site.

 how to get there

-by train: station Montpellier, direct von Paris with TGV
+by train: station Montpellier, direct from Paris with TGV

 by plane: airport Montpellier, direct from London, Paris, Amsterdam, Dublin, Copenhagen and Stockholm